Kusum Sarovar

-Kusum Sarovar is a sacred water reservoir with a historic sand monument in its backdrop.
+Kusum Sarovar is considered in Hinduism a sacred water reservoir with a historic sand monument in its backdrop.
 It is situated on the holy Govardhan Hill between Manasi Ganga and Radha Kund in Mathura district of Uttar Pradesh, India.
 Kusum Sarovar is considered one of the sacred spots that witnessed the pastimes of Hindu deities Radha and Krishna.
-It is also the place of Jat ruler Maharaja Suraj Mal's memorial chhatri.
-Kusum Sarovar has Narada Kund, where Bhakti Sutra verses were written by Narada and the Shri Radha Vana Bihari Temple in the vicinity.
+Kusum Sarovar has Narada Kund, where Bhakti Sutra verses were written by Narada and the Sri Sri Radha Bana Bihari Temple in the vicinity.